rapidez/docs/src/5.x/helpers.md

 |`sumPrices(a, b)`||Sums two prices together, cutting off any excess decimals.|
 |`stripHtmlTags(html, safeTags)`||Strips any HTML tags from a string except for the "safe" tags (and only without any attributes) using regex. safeTags defaults to `['mark']`.|

-There are also some helpers on the global Vue object that are set in `package.js`:
+The following helpers are set on the global Vue object.
+Within javascript you may access them using the `window.app.config.globalProperties` object, inside of templates this is not necessary:

 | name | description |
 |---|---|